Crop in .NET MAUI Image Editor (SfImageEditor)

 Entering the cropping area manually

-To manually enter the cropping area, use the Crop(Rect rect) method.
-It can be done by simply defining a rectangle and passing it to the Crop method.
-If the isEllipse parameter is set to true, it will perform an elliptical crop.
+To manually enter the cropping area, use the Crop(Rect rect) method by defining a rectangle and passing it to the Crop method.
+When the isEllipse parameter is true, the crop is performed in an elliptical shape.
 The default value of the isEllipse parameter is false.

 <Grid RowDefinitions="0.9*, 0.1*">